 - Instructions and tips.
 Create an Instagram guide where each post, product, or a place is a single step.
 Show your skin care routine or how you apply makeup.
 Add posts or products for the first, second, third steps on your list.

 A fitness coach can include in a guide some exercises to create a complete training.

 If your Instagram profile is about travelling, create a route.
 Add places in the order you recommend people to visit them.
 In the descriptions, write what people should pay attention to while visiting the places.

 - Work examples.
 Probably you make astonishing hairstyles or photographs.
 Review your works in Instagram guides.
 Cluster them by topics.

-For example, create a collection of party hairstyles, and another one for business hairstyles.
+For example, create a guide of party hairstyles, and another one for business hairstyles.
 You can also create a list with your works for an exhibition or an autumn fest.
 You probably took part in such events more than once or twice.
-So you can create a considerable number of the lists.
+So, you can create a considerable number of the lists.

 - Collaboration.
 You can review Instagram publications where you collaborate with another blogger.
 Users who are interested in this person will also be interested in the guide.
 Or you can group photos and videos devoted to a brand, this will draw the attention of your potential customers to it.

 For example, if you have posts with a popular person in a brand’s clothes and shoes, you can include them in one list.